 Recent Exhibition Opportunities:

 Students at Kensington Woods participate in local, regional and national art competitions.
-Below, find a list of recent recognitions from KWoods students
+Below, find a list of recent recognitions for juried shows and competitions from KWoods students

-- Michigan Art Education Association - Middle Level - Top 75
+Michigan Art Education Association - Middle Level - Top 100, Top 75, Top 15

 Congressional Art Competition - Honorable Mention